9 Top-Rated Campgrounds in the Phoenix Area

 Where to Stay near Parks and Natural Areas around Phoenix

 If you can't find a place to camp, or the weather isn't what you were expecting when you left home, here are some quality, moderately priced, interesting, and fun hotel options near popular outdoor areas:

-- Luxury Resorts: For a complete look at the top luxury resorts around the city, see our list of Top-Rated Resorts in the Phoenix Area.
+- For a complete look at the top luxury resorts around the city, see our list of top-rated resorts in the Phoenix Area.

-More to Explore around Phoenix and Other Areas of Arizona
+More to Explore near Phoenix and Other Areas of Arizona

-- Camping: Just a couple of hours away, you'll find more outstanding campgrounds around Tucson.
-In summer, and especially during hot spells, head to the hills and find a cool retreat in the campgrounds around Payson and Prescott.
-These destinations much higher and offer cooler temps and campsites among tall pine trees.
+Camping: Just a couple of hours away, you'll find more outstanding campgrounds around Tucson.
+In summer, and especially during hot spells, head to the hills and find a cool retreat in the campgrounds around Payson, Prescott, and Sedona.
+These destinations are much higher and offer cooler temperatures, and campsites among tall pine trees.
 And, if you really want to experience some great camping, see our article on the best places to camp in Arizona.

 Hiking: If you are interested in camping, chances are, you are interested in hiking and walking trails.
 Discover where to go hiking with our guide to the best hikes in Arizona.
 For more details on hiking around urban areas, which tend to include shorter walks and nature trails, see our articles on the top hikes around Tucson, Prescott and Sedona.